bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-10-integration-with-ML2.md

 * The CMS ID will be displayed on the terminal as well as a copy of it will be stored in a file "cms_id.txt" in the same folder.
 * This generated cms_id needs to be added to neutron-nuage-config.yaml template file for the parameter NeutronNuageCMSId

-## Overcloud Deployment commands
+## Deploy Overcloud
 For OSP Director, tuskar deployment commands are recommended.
 But as part of Nuage integration effort, it was found that heat-templates provide more options and customization to overcloud deployment.
 The templates can be passed in "openstack overcloud deploy" command line options and can create or update an overcloud deployment.

 ### Non-HA
-For non-HA overcloud deployment, following command was used for deploying with Nuage:
+For non-HA overcloud deployment, following command can be used for deploying with Nuage:

 **openstack overcloud deploy --templates -e /usr/share/openstack-tripleo-heat-templates/environments/nova-nuage-config.yaml -e /usr/share/openstack-tripleo-heat-templates/environments/neutron-nuage-config.yaml --control-scale 1 --compute-scale 1 --ceph-storage-scale 0 --block-storage-scale 0 --swift-storage-scale 0**